fbpx

 • Education

-Adding up all of your debt, your income, outstanding balance on your mortgage, and the projected education expenses for your family will give you an idea on how much life insurance coverage you might need.
+Adding up your current and the projected expenses for your family will help you understand how much life insurance coverage you might need.

 It can be hard to figure out how much coverage you need.
-Whether you’re talking to your existing agent or shopping around, you will likely need to answer a lot of questions to determine your coverage needs.
+When speaking with your agent or comparing options, you will likely need to answer numerous questions.
+These questions will help determine the coverage that is suitable for you.
 Ask your agent or talk to an Expert Agent for help finding the right insurance coverage for your needs.

 You can purchase too little insurance for your vehicle by choosing not to carry comprehensive coverage, for example.
 But this means that if something happens to your vehicle that is not the result of a collision — such as weather damage or theft — you will be paying out of pocket for the repairs or a replacement vehicle.

-On the other hand, you may find yourself in a situation where you’ve bought too much coverage and are therefore paying more in premiums than you need to.
-Some people prefer the peace of mind that comes from having insurance for every situation, and if that’s important to you then paying extra might be worth it.
+If you have too much coverage, you might be paying more than necessary in certain situations.
+Some people prefer the peace of mind that comes from having insurance for every situation.
+If that’s important to you then paying extra might be worth it.

 The good news is that insurance is priced based on risk.
-If, for example, you don’t live in an earthquake-prone area but decide that you want to have earthquake coverage, it will likely be fairly inexpensive.
+For example, you don’t live in an earthquake-prone area but decide that you want to have earthquake coverage.
+This could end up adding an unnecessary cost to your policy.
+Over time, those extra costs will add up.

 “Set it and forget it” works for a lot of things, but not your insurance coverage.
-Insurance is priced based on your current circumstances.
+Insurance is priced based on your situation.
 When those circumstances change, your insurance needs could change, too.

 This is true for most types of insurance products, but life insurance is an easy example.
-When a family is young, having life insurance is highly recommended — especially if the family depends on a single income.
+It’s important for young families to have life insurance, especially if they rely on one income.
 After children complete their education and are out on their own, the need for life insurance lessens.

 Other changes could mean you need more insurance.
 When those children become teen drivers, you’ll need to add them to your insurance.
 Here are some additional questions to consider: